Building certification industry: forms and resources

 This standard is mainly for use by the general plumbing industry to help interpret plumbing and drainage standards.

-Go to the SAI Global InfoStore website to purchase and download AS/NZS 3500 - Plumbing and Drainage Set.
+To purchase and download AS/NZS 3500 - Plumbing and Drainage Set, go to the SAI Global InfoStore website.

 Building Approvals Online system